conoroshea1996/elderJsTest/src/routes/blog/why-we-use-intercom-for-customer-support-at-hirehive.md

 ---
-title: "Why we use Intercom for customer support at HireHive"
+title: 'Why we use Intercom for customer support at HireHive'
-date: "2017-05-26"
+date: '2017-05-26'
 categories:
-  - "hirehive-updates"
+  - 'hirehive-updates'
-slug: "why-we-use-intercom-for-customer-support-at-hirehive"
+slug: 'why-we-use-intercom-for-customer-support-at-hirehive'
-seoTitle: "Why we use Intercom for customer support at HireHive"
+seoTitle: 'Why we use Intercom for customer support at HireHive'
-seoDescription: "At HireHive, We Love Our Customers and Helping Them.
+seoDescription: 'At HireHive, We Love Our Customers and Helping Them.
 Which Is Why We Need A Great Support Platform like Intercom!
-Find out Why We Use Intercom Here:"
+Find out Why We Use Intercom Here:'
-author: "Rachel-Hill"
+author: 'Rachel-Hill'
-coverImage: "/images/Intercom-logo.png"
+coverImage: '/images/Intercom-logo.png'
 ---

 The mission of [Intercom](https://www.intercom.com/) is to make business personal.
 It allows companies, such as ours, to have real conversations with customers.
 Designed to resemble the messaging apps we use everyday, Intercom allows you to talk to consumers from inside your app, across your website and via email.
 But with so many customer support platforms out there, why did we choose Intercom?